-As we look towards a tight state budget in FY22 due to the financial impacts of COVID, the UNC System needs additional tools to address the potential funding pressures to the university.
+The UNC System needs additional tools to address potential funding pressures to the university.
 These flexibilities include:

-- Expanded availability of early retirement beyond faculty positions; - Additional authority for furloughs; - Flexibility over reduction in force and severance payment using existing resources; and - Permission for state employees to continue using vacation and/or sick leave interchangeably through December 2021
+- Expanded availability of early retirement beyond faculty positions; - Additional authority for furloughs; - Flexibility over reduction in force and severance payment using existing resources; - Permission for state employees to continue using vacation and/or sick leave interchangeably through December 2021; and - Authority for the University to cover (using non-State dollars) furloughed employees' contributions to state health plan monthly premiums.